Price Discrimination in International Airline Markets: Inefficiency and Welfare

-Airlines do not observe arrivals' reasons for travel, limiting their ability to price based on the difference between business and leisure arrivals' willingness-to-pay, possibly resulting in the exclusion of leisure arrivals on account of expectations of greater demand from business arrivals.
+Airlines do not observe passengers' reasons for travel, limiting their ability to price based on the difference between business and leisure passengers' willingness-to-pay, possibly resulting in the exclusion of leisure passengers based on expectations of greater demand from business passengers.
 Permitting the airline to price based on the reason for travel, i.e., third-degree price discrimination, can increase profits for the airline, but the implication for passengers is ambiguous.
 Leisure passengers may benefit, but it may come at the cost of business passengers.
 Since leisure and business travelers arrive at different times, and the airline faces capacity concerns, the change in consumer surplus depends on the entire demand process.
-Furthermore, the number of total seats sold may increase or decrease, affecting the total welfare.
-Point D (``$3^{rd}$-degree") in Figure \ref{fig:welfare} represents a division of welfare when the airline can charge different prices based on passenger's reason for travel and one seat-release policy for each cabin.
+Furthermore, the total number of seats sold may increase or decrease, affecting the total welfare.
+Point {G} (``$3^{rd}$-degree"), i.e., group pricing, in Figure \ref{fig:welfare} represents a division of welfare when the airline can charge different prices based on a passenger's reason for travel and one seat-release policy for each cabin.
+In particular, the airline sets four prices every period depending on the reason to travel and seat class.
+However, we impose that airlines can choose only one seat-release policy for each ticket class.

 Even with the airline's ability to price based on the reason for travel, asymmetric information about idiosyncratic valuations can create inefficiencies.
-For example, some leisure passengers may have unusually high valuations, and some business travelers may have unusually low valuations.
+For example, some leisure passengers may have unusually high valuations, and some business travelers may have low valuations.
 To ascertain the importance of this information asymmetry, we consider a setting where the airline practices first-degree price discrimination.
-The airline observes valuations each period and decides which arrivals to accommodate, charging each arrival its valuation.
+The airline observes valuations each period and decides which passengers to accommodate, charging each passenger their valuation.
 However, the airline is still uncertain about future demand realizations.
 This outcome corresponds to point E in Figure \ref{fig:welfare}.
 Likewise, point F in Figure \ref{fig:welfare} corresponds to the first-degree allocation of seats but with the price equal to the peanut cost.